mtlynch/mtlynch.io/_posts/2019-07-15-hire-a-writer.md

 >
 >I appreciate all your work and wish you the best going forward.

-And then here is probably my harshest one:
+And this one is my harshest:

 >That's twice in a row that you promised work by a certain date and didn't deliver or give an update, so I'm afraid I need to end our relationship here.
 >